Kosisochi/DataAnalysisPortfolio/Top UK YouTubers Project/README.md

 # Data source

-- What data is needed to achieve our objective?

 We need data on the top UK YouTubers in 2024 that includes their
 - channel names
 - total subscribers
 - total views
 - total videos uploaded

-- Where is the data coming from?
 The data is sourced from Kaggle (an Excel extract), [see here to find it.](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)